Search by name, year or event

 1347 - Edward besieges and captures Calais.

-1357 - David II is released from captivity and returns home to Scotland.
+1357 - David II of Scotland is released from captivity and returns home to Scotland.

 1376 - Parliament gains right to investigate public abuses and impeach offenders; the first impeachment is of Alice Perrers, Edward’s mistress, and two lords.